dmitrywashere/dmitrywashere.github.io/_posts/2025-11-01-solving-pain.md

 ## Selling Is Easy.
 Solving Is Hard.

 Anyone can sell.
-All it takes is a discount and a Power**P**oint slide deck.
+All it takes is a discount and a Power Point slide deck.

 But solving?
 That takes **curiosity**.
 That takes shutting up long enough to really listen.